-Butter cake recipe with video & step by step photos.
-This is one of the most simple & best butter cake recipe that I have found – light, moist, buttery and absolutely delicious and great.
+Butter cake recipe – Learn how to make cake at home with video & step by step photos.
+This Butter cake recipe is one of the most simple & easy one that yields – light, moist, buttery and absolutely delicious and great cake.
 This has been baked again and again at home since many years either for birthdays or just to snack on.
 The texture, taste and flavor turns out absolutely outstanding every time.

 This butter cake recipe is quite simple to make and can be tried even by beginners.
 Serve it however you like with sugar dusted over, whipped cream frosting, butter cream frosting or chocolate frosting.
 It tastes amazing even plain with a cup of tea or milk.